The Republican Repeal and Delay Plan Explained

 - Speaking of uncertainty, Republicans don’t have a replacement plan ready, despite having a few old plans around.
 There is no workable replacement plan on the table for people to debate.

 - The Republican’s strategy to defund, repeal, and generally “break” ObamaCare without a replacement plan ready is called “repeal and delay.”
 Here “delay” refers to the way defunding, repeal, and replacement are all “delayed.”

-- The idea might be to make Americans suffer so badly they all just want ObamaCare to go away even without a replacement, or the idea might be to pass a repeal without having to deal with its effects of repeal by delaying the effects for years.
+- The idea might be to make Americans suffer so badly they all just want the remnants of ObamaCare to go away even without a replacement.
+Equally possible is to take credit for passing a repeal without having to deal with the effects of that repeal by delaying them for years.
 Their strategy includes waiting to implement anything with widespread negative repercussions until 2020 after Congressional elections have taken place.